andywangprojects/andywangprojects.github.io/README.md

 - Analysed engagement, progress and support-related data to identify meaningful patterns across different student groups.
 - Segmented students to support more targeted follow-up, intervention and resource allocation.
 - Improved recurring Excel reporting workflows to make key information more accessible to internal teams.
-- Worked with teachers, engineers and marketing staff to refine analytical outputs and translate data findings into practical recommendations.
+- Worked with teachers, engineers and marketing staff to translate analytical findings into practical recommendations.
-- Developed experience in turning raw data into actionable commercial and operational decisions rather than treating analysis as an isolated technical exercise.
+- Developed experience in turning raw data into actionable commercial and operational decisions.
 ---

 ## Featured Projects